-The sands remain one of the unique, increasingly scarce, silent places where mobile phones don’t work, and where there is little evidence of human activity beyond the local Bedouin community.
+The sands remain one of the unique, increasingly scarce, silent places where mobile phones don’t work, and where there is little evidence of human activity.

-Wahiba is one of six individual studies in a series of protected desert physiographies titled Surface Surveys.
-Each survey embodies the planet’s natural, essential expression, and underscores the ethereal nature of wild lands in our current, anthropocentric age.
+Wahiba is one of six individual studies in a series of protected desert physiographies, each embodying the planet’s natural, essential expression.

 The survey is comprised of 15 photographs – 56in W X 100in H – captured with medium format Leica camera equipment.